Military

 George VI asked Churchill to form a government in 1940 at the age of 65.
 Asking the House of Commons for its confidence in his small War Cabinet, he said: "I have nothing to offer but blood, toil, tears and sweat."
 His evocative and stirring rhetoric, employed in many famed speeches, is seen as representing the spirit of wartime Britain, and was essential to raising national morale.

 He was renowned as a great character and a great leader but was a paradoxical man.
-Possessed of astonishing vision, he also made disastrous mistakes - chiefly over the First World War battle at Gallipoli.
+Possessed of astonishing vision, he also made disastrous mistakes - chiefly over the Great War campaign at Gallipoli.
 Nevertheless, he brought Britain to victory against Germany on 8 May, 1945.

 In February 1945, when Churchill gave a banquet in the desert in honour of King Ibn Saud of Saudi Arabia, he was told that the King could not allow smoking or drinking in his presence.
 Churchill replied that he was the host, and if it was the King's religion that made him say such things, "my religion prescribed as an absolute sacred rite smoking cigars and drinking alcohol before, and if need be, during all meals and the intervals between them."